Coenzyme Q10

 Does CoQ10 give you gas?

 Yes.
-Although CoQ10 is generally well-tolerated, it can cause gastrointestinal symptoms such as nausea and diarrhea in a small percentage of people.
+Although CoQ10 is generally well-tolerated, it can cause gastrointestinal concerns such as nausea and diarrhea in a small percentage of people.
 Ways to minimize these effects, and information about other potential side-effects, are found in the CoQ10 and Ubiquinol Supplements Review.

 What foods are high in CoQ10?